San Pedro Mártir Island

 The island and its marine life are, since 2002, part of the San Pedro Martir Biosphere Reserve, and is regarded as a natural laboratory of adaptive evolution, similar to that of the Galápagos Islands.
 It is home to 292 species of fauna and flora (both land-based and aquatic), with 42 species protected by Mexican law, and 30 listed on the Red List of Threatened Species.
 San Pedro Martir is also unique in the area for its year-round quantity of birds.
-The island is the only island in the area with a perpetually swirling cloud of sea birds.
+The island is the only island in the area with a perpetually swirling cloud of seabirds.
 This is because the water around the island, has some of the most successful marine productivity in the world, resulting in incredible densities of small-pelagic fish, such as anchovies and sardines, in comparison to other regions of the world.
 This attracts both seabirds and whales to its waters.
 Isla Rasa and San Pedro are regarded as the most significant bird sanctuaries in the Sea of Cortes.

 The large bird population deposits enormous quantities of guano on the island, resulting in the white appearance of the island contrasted with sparse vegetation.
 While the island has 24 species of vascular plants, the flora of the island is dominated by the Mexican giant cardon or elephant cactus that can grow to 60 feet, and is especially suited to the lack of rainfall.
 A subspecies of bee (Diadasia rinconis petrinus), is the primary pollinator of the cacti.
 San Pedro Mártir Island houses the largest nesting colonies of the brown boobies (Sula leucogaster) and blue-footed boobies (Sula nebouxii) in the world.
 This, in turn, has fed the success of the two endemic lizard species on the island, San Pedro Martir whiptail (Aspidoscelis martyris) and the San Pedro Side-blotched Lizard (Uta palmeri), who feed off of fish scraps leftover by the birds.

 Sea lion (Zalophus californianus) rockeries also ring the island, housing the fourth most important colony for sea lion breeding in the Gulf of California.

 The Seri Indians created benches to attract nest building and ease of egg collection, the sole permanent evidence of human intervention visible on the island.
 In the late 19th and early 20th century guano was heavily mined off the island and shipped as far as Europe for use as fertilizer.
 Mining boats brought the black rat as an invasive species to the island.
 The rats were eradicated in the fall of 2007 by spraying rat poison on the island.

 San Pedro Martir is seldom visited, having near vertical sides leaving only questionable fair weather anchorages in two locations.
 Landing access was possible near a small isthmus in the southeast of the island, but is now forbidden.
 In 2005, the island was classified along with 244 others as a World Heritage Site by UNESCO, and included in the Islands and Protected Areas of the Gulf of California.